-Upon completion of the program, the student is responsible for completing First Aid and CPR certification and completing the application for the a National Exam of their choice and New Hampshire Massage Therapy License.
+Upon completion of the program, the student is responsible for completing First Aid and CPR certification and completing the application for the licensure exam and New Hampshire Massage Therapy License.

 Testimonials

 "As a Lead Therapist and Spa Manager, I have the opportunity to interview and hire many Massage Therapists.
 I am impressed with Massage Therapist that graduate from the River Valley Community College.
 In a recent endeavor, all the therapist I hired were RVCC graduates.
 I hired them because they are knowledgeable, talented, caring and poised.
 The RVCC Massage Therapy program is turning out some fine therapists!"